JarradBaker/CI_PP2_GameSpace/README.md

 The website contains 5 pages including the 404 page, and a total of 13 features

 ### Header (logo and navigation)
-- Shows on every page
+- Shows on every page when not on mobile
-- The nav links stack under the logo on smaller screens making it responsive
 - Enables easy and smooth navigation
 - The current page is highlighted in blue
 - User Stories: 8, 14